tdsymonds/djangocms-background-media/README.rst

 A HTML div container is added to the page that can either have a background image or video.
 Video backgrounds are enabled by making use of the `Vide`_ jQuery plugin.
 Child plugins are enabled, so text and/or hyperlinks etc can be placed on top of the background media, see usage below for more details.

+To view a simple demonstration of a video background or image background that can be achieved with this plugin, view my `demo`_.

 Installation
 ------------
 To install::